-- Visit a number of the country's greatest monuments: Seville's magnificent Alcázar and Cathedral, Córdoba's Great Mosque, Ronda's Puente Nuevo, Granada's Alhambra and Segovia's Alcázar, La Granja de San Ildefonso, and Roman aqueduct. - View Spain's finest hidden gardens hosted by their owners including: El Romeral de San Marcos in Segovia, designed by landscape designer Leandro Silva; an outstanding Mediterranean classical garden outside Málaga; and a romantic oasis garden in the outskirts of Madrid; and the gardens of a 16th-century private palace in Ronda. - In Seville visit the Museo de Bellas Artes considered one of the best fine arts museums in Spain. - Discover Córdoba's delightful, hidden, Islamic-style courtyard gardens during the Festival de los Patios. - Tour Málaga's historic La Concepción garden and visit the Centre Pompidou and Picasso Museum. - Talented design duo Miguel Urquijo and Renate Kastner show us an exciting new garden near the walled city of Ávila. - With a naturalist, explore the Monfragüe National Park, an outstanding site for the Eurasian Black and Griffon vultures, as well as the Spanish Imperial, Golden and Bonelli eagles. - Meet famed Spanish landscape designer Eduardo Mencos, author of Hidden Gardens of Spain.
-Eduardo and Anneli will show us their landscaped working farm 'La Lancha', in Extremadura. - View the work of 17th-century masters including Velázquez and Goya, as well as German and Italian masterpieces, in the Museo del Prado. - Feast on regional specialities at local restaurants and private homes, including a 17th-century stately home in the heart of Seville; an elegant restaurant overlooking the Alhambra; an organic family farm near Toledo; and an Andalusian cortijo (country estate) with a lush semi-tropical garden. - Enjoy an evening reception at a private palace in Segovia with magical views of the Roman aqueduct from the garden.
+- Visit a number of the country's greatest monuments: Seville's magnificent Alcázar and Cathedral, Córdoba's Great Mosque, Ronda's Puente Nuevo, Granada's Alhambra and Segovia's Alcázar (exterior), La Granja de San Ildefonso, and Roman aqueduct. - View Spain's finest hidden gardens hosted by their owners including: El Romeral de San Marcos in Segovia, designed by landscape designer Leandro Silva; an outstanding Mediterranean classical garden outside Málaga; and a romantic oasis garden in the outskirts of Madrid; and the gardens of a 16th-century private palace in Ronda. - In Seville visit the Museo de Bellas Artes considered one of the best fine arts museums in Spain. - Discover Córdoba's delightful, hidden, Islamic-style courtyard gardens during the Festival de los Patios. - Tour Málaga's historic La Concepción garden and visit the Picasso Museum and Palacio de Aduana. - Talented design duo Miguel Urquijo and Renate Kastner show us an exciting new garden near the walled city of Ávila. - With a naturalist, explore the Monfragüe National Park, an outstanding site for the Eurasian Black and Griffon vultures, as well as the Spanish Imperial, Golden and Bonelli eagles. - Meet famed Spanish landscape designer Eduardo Mencos, author of Hidden Gardens of Spain.
+Eduardo and Anneli will show us their landscaped working farm 'La Lancha', in Extremadura. - View the work of 17th-century masters including Velázquez and Goya, as well as German and Italian masterpieces, in the Museo del Prado. - Feast on regional specialities at local restaurants and private homes, including a 17th-century stately home in the heart of Seville; an elegant restaurant overlooking the Alhambra; and an organic family farm near Toledo. - Enjoy an evening reception at a private palace in Segovia with magical views of the Roman aqueduct from the garden.